 Checking on Job Status

-Click the Status button with the menu to display the status of tape capture channels/ jobs.
+Click the Status button in the menu to display the status of tape capture channels.
+You can order your jobs by channel name or source, and you can filter your channels by name.

 Filtering Job Status (Far Right)